azimfadhli/config-portal-esp/README.md

-Got it.
-Here's the plain unformatted text for your README:

----

 # ESP32 ConfigPortal

 A lightweight, schema-based configuration portal for ESP32 devices.
 It provides a responsive and customizable web interface to manage device settings in real time.
 Configurations are defined using a simple JSON schema and persistently stored using LittleFS.
 Ideal for IoT projects that require runtime configurability with minimal code overhead.